ncase/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: They were counting on you to come and now you're betraying their trust?
+b: They were counting on us to come and now we're betraying their trust?
 Do you wanna die alone?!

 {{if _.fifteencigs}}
 b: FIFTEEN.
 CIGARETTES.